briandorsey/til.cafe/content/projects/recorder.md

 summary="Multi-year learning plan for designing and building an audio recorder."
 +++

-# Multi-year plan to build an audio recorder
+Multi-year plan to build an audio recorder.
+Learn in public.
+Learn slowly, and through iteration and direct experience.

 ## goal - learn and build something real

 Build an audio recorder for unattended overnight outdoor recordings.

 Current target features:

 - *very* reliable.
 - onboard stereo mics.
 MEMS microphones if the new generation are good, or use EM272 capsules.
 - 2x stereo Plug-In-Power analog mic inputs (four inputs).
 For mics similar to [Lom Uši](https://store.lom.audio/products/usi) or [Clippy EM272](https://micbooster.com/clippy-and-pluggy-microphones/98-clippy-stereo-em272-microphone.html#/84-plug_type-right_angle).
+    - inputs protected from shorts, overloads (& other potential issues?)
 - analog low cut filter before ADCs.
 Support enable/disable... maybe cutoff adjustment.
 - low noise ADC - at least as good or better than noise floor on EM272 capsules.
 - parallel ADCs for each input channel - allowing lower gain on one for safety.